Saint Lucia Safety Guide

 Safe with Precautions

-Saint Lucia is a welcoming and generally safe destination where standard travel precautions and awareness of your surroundings will help ensure a trouble-free visit.
+Saint Lucia is a welcoming and generally safe island destination where standard travel awareness, around petty theft in Castries and caution at unmarked beaches, will carry visitors through without difficulty.

 Emergency Numbers